The Master of Science (ScM) Program

 - 1

-The ScM thesis reader committee consists of two members, one of which is the student’s advisor.
+The ScM thesis reader committee consists of two members, one of which is the student’s adviser.
 The second member must be a full-time (professor, scientist, lecturer, instructor of any rank), emeriti, or adjunct faculty from any BSPH or JHU department, including the student’s sponsoring department.
 However, only one adjunct may serve on the committee of thesis readers.
 Visiting faculty may not serve on the committee.

 Completion and Submission of the ScM Thesis